-The Humane Society of Rowan County is a non-profit volunteer animal welfare organization and IS NOT affiliated with Rowan County Animal Control.
+The Humane Society of Rowan County is a non-profit volunteer animal welfare organization and IS NOT affiliated with Rowan Animal Services, aka Rowan County Animal Control and Shelter.
 All calls involving animals attacks or stray animals should contact Rowan Animal Services at 704-216-7768.
 After hours calls should be made to 911.

 We are a small group of volunteers in Rowan County trying to do what we can to save the lives of animals that we have rescued.
 We have no shelter.
 All animals are kept in volunteer foster homes until they can be placed.
 We educate the public about the importance of spaying and neutering your pet to help stop the needless killings of innocent animals and also about responsible, humane animal care.